 Wellness in Nature

-Over the last several decades, emerging research has shown the far-reaching benefits of spending time in nature—improving measures of both mental and physical health.
-This practice was popularized in part 1980s Japan, where they developed the physiological and psychological exercise called shinrin-yoku, or “forest bathing."
+The practice of spending time in nature was popularized in part 1980s Japan, where they developed the exercise called shinrin-yoku, or “forest bathing."

 Tips for spending time in nature

-- Leave the technology behind.
-Disconnecting from your phone and other electronics will allow you to be more fully present
+3. Leave technology behind.
+Disconnecting from your phone and other electronics will allow you to be more fully present.

-- Notice your breath - one of the sounds you experience can be the sound of your own breath.
+5. Notice your breath.
+One of the sounds you can experience while in nature is the sound of your own breath.

 Resources and Supplemental Reading